primea/js-primea-hypervisor/design.md

 # Architecture

-This prototype attemps to module Ethereum as three seperate but interlocking layers.
-Environment, Kernel, and VM
+This prototype attempts to model Ethereum as three seperate but interlocking layers.
+Environment, Kernel, and VM.
 ```
  +------------------+
  |                  |